Samsung Galaxy R Style

 Samsung Galaxy R Style is an Android smartphone developed by Samsung Electronics.
-The phone was released in May 2012 and has since been discontinued.
-It ran on Android 4.0.3 "Ice Cream Sandwich", had a 4.3 inch display, and a 2000 mAh battery.
+Released in May 2012, it ran on Android 4.0.3 "Ice Cream Sandwich".

 Specifications

 Software

 Samsung Galaxy R Style came with Android 4.0.3 "Ice Cream Sandwich", but could later be upgraded to 4.1.2 "Jelly Bean".

 Hardware

 Samsung Galaxy R Style has a 4.3 inch display.
 The rear and front facing cameras are 5 and 1.3 MP, respectively.
 It comes with a Dual-core 1.5 GHz Krait CPU and an Adreno GPU.
 It has a removable 2000 mAh Lithium-ion battery.
 Internal storage for the device was 16 GB, and could be expanded via microSD, providing up to an additional 32 GB of storage.
 It also had 1 GB of RAM.

 History

 Samsung Galaxy R Style was announced in early 2012 and released on 31st of the same year in South Korea.
 It has since been discontinued.